Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-3-gebruik-van-gegevens-en-verkrijging-van-overige-gegevens-en.markdown

 #### 3.10.3 Processing Logs
 *Legal Ground f, error recovery and privacy assurance*
 A log is kept for various events that occur in the systems of Inter-*Actief*.
 These logs might contain personal details.
-These logs are used to retreive previous versions of, among other things, pages, documents or other fields in the case of erroneous or incorrect data.
+These logs are used to retrieve previous versions of, among other things, pages, documents or other fields in the case of erroneous or incorrect data.
 The logs are also used as a documentation of the operations on, or processing of a certain object.

 #### 3.10.4 Error Logs
 *Legal Ground f, error recovery and fixing bugs in software*